leios/Fable.jl/docs/src/death.md

 I don't want to make this a "hit piece" against the language or anything.
 I do genuinely feel it is great and has the best GPGPU ecosystem in the business.
 But (for me) it's really bogged down by Julia, itself.
+I have a lot of small (and large) issues with the language, but most of those can actually be seen in the Julia developer survey as well, so I hope they will be ironed out soon enough.
+Rather than discussing any of this in detail, I think it's best to keep this section light and talk about my personal *feelings* in using the language for so long (since 0.3).

-Higher level languages have always been difficult for me to understand.
+I will start by saying that higher level languages have always been difficult for me to understand.
 I know loops.
 I know functions.
 I know conditionals.